TJ-lab-ustc/hDNApipe/README.md

 Specify the location where the annotation information will be downloaded in ```<out_dir>```.

 ## Usage
-Use `docker run -v` to to map into the container the folder of our tool `hDNApipe`, annotation files folder, and your sequencing data folder.
+Use `docker run -v` to to map into the container the folder of our tool hDNApipe, annotation files folder, and your sequencing data folder.
 ```
 docker run \
   -v /path/hDNApipe:/hDNApipe \